-The material contained on this web site constitutes Commonwealth copyright administered by the NAIF.
-The NAIF reserves the right to set out the terms and conditions for the use of such material.
+The material contained on this web site constitutes Commonwealth copyright administered by NAIF.
+NAIF reserves the right to set out the terms and conditions for the use of such material.
 Exceptions are explained in the paragraph below titled ‘Third Party Copyright’.

 Third Party Copyright

 Wherever a third party holds copyright in material presented on this website, the copyright remains with that party.
 Their permission may be required to use the material.
 You may link to NAIF’s home page from your site.
 Requests for additional access to material that is Commonwealth copyright and managed by NAIF should be addressed to email@example.com new email.